fatonyahmadfauzi/Email-Form-Service/README.md

-# FAA Form Backend with Node js for Email Backend Service on Vercel
+# FAA Form Backend with Node js Serverless Function for Email Backend Service on Vercel

 This project is a backend service for handling email sending functionality using [Nodemailer](https://nodemailer.com/) and environment variables for secure configuration.
 It is designed to work seamlessly with Brevo or Gmail SMTP configurations.
 The service can be deployed on [Vercel](https://vercel.com).